Updated on: September 22, 2024

 To identify and quarantine the WebHelper virus, you’ll need to run a full disk scan with your antivirus program.
 As well as dealing with the WebHelper virus, this scan will ensure your device isn’t infected with any other malware, like spyware, rootkits, or worms.

-The first full disk scan can take up to 4 hours, because the antivirus is going through and analyzing every single file and process on your computer, so you need to sit tight.
+In rare cases, the first full disk scan can take up to 4 hours.
+The antivirus is going through and analyzing every single file and process on your computer, so you need to sit tight.
+But in my experience, full scans generally take less time than that — especially on newer computers.

-Once the antivirus tells you the scan is complete, you can be confident that the WebHelper virus and any other piece of malware on your system has been identified and quarantined.
+Once the antivirus tells you the scan is complete, you can be confident that the WebHelper virus and any other piece of malware on your system have been identified and quarantined.

 Step 2.
 Remove the WebHelper Virus Infection and Delete Any Other Infected Files